blockades/openblockchain/README.md

 ### Prerequisites

-The following instructions guide you through setting up your host machine.
+The following instructions guide you through setting up your host machine with Ubuntu and docker-engine, docker-machine and docker-compose.

 #### Setting up the host machine